 Defence Assistance to the Civil Community is the provision of Australian Defence Force resources, in response to a request for assistance, for the performance of tasks that are primarily the responsibility of the civil community or other government organisations.

 There are six categories of Defence Assistance to the Civil Community:

-- Category 1 Emergency assistance for a specific task(s) provided by Local Commanders/Administrators, from within their own resources, in localised emergency situations when immediate action is necessary to save human life, alleviate suffering, prevent extensive loss of animal life or prevent widespread loss/damage to property. - Category 2 Emergency assistance, beyond that provided under Category 1, in a more extensive or continuing disaster where action is necessary to save human life or alleviate suffering, prevent extensive loss of animal life or prevent loss/damage to property, and when State/Territory resources are inadequate. - Category 3 Assistance associated with recovery from a civil emergency or disaster, which is not directly related to the saving of life or property. - Category 4 Non-emergency assistance provided to other Government departments or authorities, to State/Territory/Local Government or other authorities or organisations, commercial enterprises, non-profit organisations, or individuals or bodies in the general community. - Category 5 Non-emergency assistance of a minor nature which can be provided to local organisations from within the resources and authority of the Local Commander/Administrator, and which does not compromise unit effectiveness or readiness. - Category 6 Support to civil authorities in the performance of non-emergency law enforcement related tasks where there is no likelihood that Defence personnel will be required to use force.
+Category Definition DACC1 Local emergency assistance Emergency assistance for a specific task(s) provided by Local Commanders/Administrators, from within their own resources, in localised emergency situations when immediate action is necessary to save human life, alleviate suffering, prevent extensive loss of animal life or prevent widespread loss/damage to property.
+DACC2 Significant emergency assistance Emergency assistance, beyond that provided under Category 1, in a more extensive or continuing disaster where action is necessary to save human life or alleviate suffering, prevent extensive loss of animal life or prevent loss/damage to property, and when State/Territory resources are inadequate.
+DACC3 Emergency recovery assistance Assistance associated with recovery from a civil emergency or disaster, which is not directly related to the saving of life or property.
+DACC4 Local non-emergency assistance of a minor nature Non-emergency assistance provided to other Government departments or authorities, to State/Territory/Local Government or other authorities or organisations, commercial enterprises, non-profit organisations, or individuals or bodies in the general community.
+DACC5 Significant non-emergency assistance Non-emergency assistance of a minor nature which can be provided to local organisations from within the resources and authority of the Local Commander/Administrator, and which does not compromise unit effectiveness or readiness.
+DACC6 Law enforcement assistance (nil enforcement) Support to civil authorities in the performance of non-emergency law enforcement related tasks where there is no likelihood that Defence personnel will be required to use force.

-Categories 1 and 2 are most relevant to response to emergencies such as the fires and floods.
+DACC1 and 2 are most relevant to response to emergencies such as the fires and floods.
 Local Australian Defence Force commanders can authorise Category 1 assistance, so local emergency services could approach a local military unit and request assistance where the Australian Defence Force had the resources or assets that were required urgently to save a life.

-Category 2 is requested in accordance with the Australian Government Disaster Response Plan.
-Each state and territory has an authorised officer who can approach Emergency Management Australia to seek Australian Government assistance when the resources of the local jurisdiction are overwhelmed.
+Category 2 is requested in accordance with the Australian Government Disaster Response Plan through the Emergency Management Unit of the SES.
+This request is provided to Emergency Management Australia to seek Australian Government assistance when the resources of the local jurisdiction are overwhelmed.